fubar2/flaskdashboard/README.md

 Evaluate **biomass growth rate** as a dependent variable for experiments with environmental factors including nutrition and lighting to improve hydroponic crop yields and efficiency, using inexpensive commodity hardware and the software in this repository.

-2. *Proof of concept or never mind the quality, feel the width.*
+2. *Proof of concept, or never mind the quality, feel the width.*

 Before explaining anything, below is the first raw data I've collected from 3 plants.
 It is truly shitfull data with periods missing and some disturbances to the watering typical of real experiments.
 At least it shows what is possible.